Virtual4087/Encryption-and-Decryption-with-C/README.md

 # Overview

-**A basic c program that allows you to encrypt and decrypt your data with a key.**
+**A C program that allows you to encrypt and decrypt your data with a key.**